exoplanet-dev/exoplanet/joss/paper.md

 # Similar tools

 There is a rich ecosystem of tooling available for inference with models such as the ones supported by `exoplanet`.
-Each of these tools has their own set of strengths and limitations and we will not make a detailed comparison here, but it is worth listing some of these tools and situating `exoplanet` in this context.
+Each of these tools has its own set of strengths and limitations and we will not make a detailed comparison here, but it is worth listing some of these tools and situating `exoplanet` in this context.